pog7776/ChangelogGenerator/README.md

 # ChangelogGenerator
- An automatic changelog generator for git
+ A really bad automatic changelog generator for git

 In git commit messages use the following tags to categorize your work for the changelog </br>
 Only lines of the commit with these tags will be included in the change log